Program Selection and Application

 We offer a variety of different program structures.
 We encourage students to research which option is best for them and encourage them to understand the differences in academics, housing options, on-site support, internship and volunteer opportunities, costs, and extracurricular activities.
 Depending on the program structure, parents and family members may also hear directly from our partners.
 This is most common with Provider programs.

-No matter what program your student chooses, all UW Study Abroad programs are designed to help students meet a core of common academic, professional, and personal goals.
+No matter what program your student chooses, all UW-Madison study abroad programs are designed to help students meet a core of common academic, professional, and personal goals.
 When exploring programs, it is important for students to consider their goals in these areas as well.

 We offer advising services throughout the process and encourage students to talk with us.

 All students complete an online application and submit materials to our office.

 - What programs most interest you?
 What classes can you take on that program?
 Are there opportunities to do an internship, research, or volunteer?

 - What are the program costs?
 What is included in the fee you’ll pay to UW-Madison and what are the estimated additional expenses?
 Have you talked with financial aid about the program?
 What scholarships are available?

 - How does housing work on this program?
 Is it provided or do you need to find your own housing?
 Will you have a roommate?